 In Figure 3.3 above, distress beacons (EPIRB, PLB or ELT) transmit a 406 MHz signal that is detected by MEOSAR satellites in the GPS, Glonass and Galileo constellations.
 The beacon transmission is relayed on 1544 MHz and detected by a MEOLUT.
-In the diagram, each of the four MEOLUT antennas is tracking a different MEOSAR satellite.
 Beacon and location data is sent from the MEOLUT to an MCC and then to a Responsible Agency to initiate a response.
 The diagram also shows the Return Link Service offered by MEOSAR.
 A message can be sent to particular MEOSAR satellites that are capable of sending a return link message to a beacon with return link functionality.